MartinYeung5/hackathon_project/README.md

 2.2. (business purpose) We can make the color pen as business product and sell it to the public.

-#### Technial usage
+#### NFT Usage
-##### 1. NFT
+##### 1. Membership
-* As membership for user, can record the donation record, can recieve profit from us, can have further applicaiton related to other NFT project and metaverse.
+* User can record the donation record, can recieve profit from us, can have further applicaiton related to other NFT project and metaverse.
 I hope this can support the project’s expense and let the project can work sustainability.

 ## C. Implementation